hedgewithcryptohedgewithcrypto

 Alongside BTC, users can mine BCH, LTC, ETH, DCR, and CKR.
 For BTC, rewards are distributed using an FPPS payout scheme, that implements an average fee of 4%.
 All other rewards are either paid out via FPPS or PPS payout schemes.

 In addition to transparency, BTC.com places security as a top priority.
-The platform implements several security measures to discourage mismanagement of funds and to maintain the stability of the network.
-All data reading and writing are separated, and the platform hosts Cloudfare to protect users from a Distributed-Denial-of-Service (DDoS) attack.
-In short, BTC.com is a reputable, secure and trustworthy Bitcoin mining pool.
+The platform implements several security measures to discourage the mismanagement of funds and to maintain the stability of the network.
+All data reading and writing are separated, and the platform hosts Cloudflare to protect users from a Distributed-Denial-of-Service (DDoS) attack.
+In short, BTC.com is a reputable, secure, and trustworthy Bitcoin mining pool.

 Built as the U.S.’s answer to a Chinese-dominated market, the Foundry USA Pool was first launched in 2019 by Foundry, a subsidiary of Digital Currency Group (DCG).
 DCG subsidiaries also include CoinDesk, Grayscale, Genesis, and Luno.
 Although Foundry USA entered the marketplace much later than competitors, as a result of the Chinese ban on Bitcoin exchanges and mining in 2021, the pool has moved into a commanding position and is currently the largest Bitcoin mining pool in the world with a market share of 16.69% at the time of writing.

-Foundry USA’s focus is on miners with large hashrates.
-This may include both organizations or individuals, but the company aims to become a specialist in providing mining machines, capital, and professional expertise to up-and-coming bitcoin miners situated within the U.S. While smaller entities can use the pool, Foundry USA is open to the fact that it is geared towards miners with higher computing power.
+Foundry USA’s focus is on miners with large hash rates.
+This may include both organizations or individuals, but the company aims to become a specialist in providing mining machines, capital, and professional expertise to up-and-coming bitcoin miners situated within the U.S. While smaller entities can use the pool, Foundry USA requires higher computing power.

 The mining pool supports both BTC and BCH and implements an FPPS payout scheme with 0% pool fees.
 However, this is currently unverifiable via the company’s website as all interested parties need to apply for access via a form found on Foundry’s website.
 In addition to mining expertise, the platform offers a connection with FoundryX, which is a new marketplace for buying and selling mining equipment.
 Moreover, individuals can stake cryptocurrencies to earn passive rewards through FoundryStaking, which supports the top Proof of Stake (PoS) protocols for staking.